XDGFX/ultrasonics/README.md

 # Plugins

 **ultrasonics** comes bundled with several official plugins.
-For more info, see the wiki #official_plugins.
+For more info, see [documentation incomplete].

 New plugins can be installed by simply copying the plugin containing folder into the `plugins` directory.